Racheltmz/ShopPeas/README.md

 1. Download Java SE 22 [link](https://www.oracle.com/sg/java/technologies/downloads/).

-2. Open the `backend` fodler in your IDE.
+2. Open the `backend` folder in your IDE.
 We used Intellij.

 3. In the [config](./backend/src/main/resources/config) folder, add these 3 JSON files that will contain the resources to communicate with external services.
 The first is the Currency API JSON file.
 Create an account with [currencyapi](https://currencyapi.com/) and get the API key.